Understanding and troubleshooting Out of Office (OOF) replies

 Get-RemoteDomain | ft -AutoSize Name, DomainName, AllowedOOFType

 As an example, assume that you have a hybrid organization that includes mailboxes that are hosted both in Exchange on-premises and Exchange Online.
 By design, only external messages in this scenario will be sent to Exchange on-premises if AllowedOOFType is set to External.
-To send internal OOF messages to Exchange on-premises in a hybrid environment, you have to set AllowedOOFType to InternalLegacy.
+To send internal OOF messages to Exchange on-premises in a hybrid environment, set AllowedOOFType to InternalLegacy.

 Get-MailboxAutoReplyConfiguration daniel | fl ExternalAudience